BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 for some reason, the developers have refused to update the blockchain to match user demand leading to the high fees and long wait times we see today.

-Now to be fair, put yourself in Blockstreams shoes, After 80 billion dollars was invested into the company, the developers knew profits needed to be made to pay it back, but how do you make a profit from developing an anti-authoritarian medium of exchange?
+Now to be fair, put yourself in Blockstreams shoes, After 80 billion dollars was invested into the company, the developers knew they needed to make profits to pay it back, but how do you make a profit from developing an anti-authoritarian medium of exchange?

 How do you make money off money?
 The answer?